codylindley/simple-frontend-boilerplate/README.md

 > grunt
 ```

-This will create minified versions of the css and js files and precompile the handlebars files, placing each in `public/build/`.
+This will create concatenated & minified version of the css and js files.
+Additionally it will precompile the handlebars files and place the JavaScript code in a single compiled file.
+All of this will be sent to `public/build/`.
 Have a look at the `grunt.js` file to configure the build.

 After running the first build, its possible to use the minified files locally when viewing in a browser by adding `?compress=true` to the end of the url (i.e. `http://localhost:XXXX?compress=true`).
+When you are not running the code locally, and usage of the build files is assumed, you can overwrite the use of the build files by adding `?compress=false` to the end of the url.

 ##Explanation